-- you have identified which test Linux server you will be installing the agent on - an RPM utility has been installed (and is in path) on the test Linux server - · xinetd is installed on the test Linux server - you have downloaded the agent for this platform (uptimeagent-6.0.0-linux-x86_64.rpm), and transferred it to the server - 1.
+- you have identified on which test Linux server you want to install the agent - an RPM utility is installed (and is in path) on the test Linux server - · xinetd is installed on the test Linux server - you have downloaded the agent for this platform (uptimeagent-6.0.0-linux-x86_64.rpm), and transferred it to the server - 1.
 Log into the system as user root. - 2.
-Run the following command: - rpm -i uptimeagent-6.0.0-linux-x86_64.rpm - The agent install process will perform various steps, such as restarting xinetd, and verifying dependencies such as netstat and vmstat exist. - 3.
-Confirm via the command-line feedback that the installation has been completed.
+Run the following command: - rpm -i uptimeagent-6.0.0-linux-x86_64.rpm - The agent install process performs various steps, such as restarting xinetd, and verifying dependencies such as netstat and vmstat exist. - 3.
+Confirm via the command-line feedback that the installation is complete.